-- Fusibility: When heat is applied it determines the capability of metal melting scheme.
+- Fusibility: When heat is applied it determines the capability of the metal melting scheme.

-- Fluidity: During manufacturing process liquid metal is poured into moulds with the fluidity of metal.
+- Fluidity: During the manufacturing process, liquid metal is poured into moulds with the fluidity of metal.

 - Ductility: Silver has high ductility has it can be made into wires.

-- Malleability: Gold have high malleability has it can be made into as thin sheets as possible.
+- Malleability: Gold has high malleability has it can be made into as thin sheets as possible.

 - Hardness: It is simple diamond is hardest so the metals have it.

-- Toughness: Metal which can withstand to the bending forces due to its toughness.
+- Toughness: Metal which can withstand the bending forces due to its toughness.